Sakeran/datasource-nedb/README.md

 {
   "entitySources": {
     // Example A: A hypothetical datastore for bug reports.
-    // No key is defined, so we can only get everything all
+    // No key is defined, so we can only get everything all at
     // once with `fetchAll`.
     "bugs": {
       "source": "NeDB",